simonlotzkar/autoblocks/README.md

 </p>

 - simulate rolling any number of dice, with any number of sides, and with any modifier
-- view a list of statblocks by their names, (aka a 'library') and do the following:
+- view a list of statblocks by their names, (aka the 'library') and do the following:
-    - select statblock in a library and do the following:
+    - select statblock in the library and do the following:
         - display all statblock information
-        - add any number of statblock to encounter as new characters
+        - add any number of statblock to encounter as new NPCs
-    - add new, custom statblock to a library.
+    - add new, custom statblock to the library
+    - remove statblocks from the library
-- view a list of characters (aka an 'encounter') by their names, groups, and hp; and do the following:
+- view a list of NPCs (aka the 'encounter') by their names, groups, and hp; and view all rollable actions. functions:
-  - select NPC in encounter and do the following:
+- select any number of NPCs in the encounter and do the following:
-      - display all NPC stats and RollableActions
-      - enter roll menu for NPC and do the following:
-          - roll NPC action
-          - roll NPC ability check
+- roll ability check
-          - roll NPC initiative
+- roll initiative
-      - edit NPC hitpoints
+- change hitpoints by custom amount
-      - change NPC group
+- change group
-      - delete NPC from encounter
+- delete from the encounter
-  - select group in encounter and do the following:
+- select a single NPC in the encounter and do the following:
-    - display characters in group by all stats
+- open NPC's stats sheet and take all the normal functions; updates rollable actions
-    - enter roll menu for group and do the following:
+- open NPC's group and take all the normal functions; updates rollable actions;
-      - roll group action
-      - roll group ability check
-      - roll group initiative
-    - edit group hp
-    - remove group from characters
-    - delete group and its characters from encounter
-- chose to save the current library and/or encounter to file (from main menu and when quitting the application), and
+- chose to save the current library and/or encounter to file (from title menu), and
-- chose to load the library and/or encounter from file (from main menu and when launching the application)
+- chose to load the library and/or encounter from file (from title menu)

 ### Future Additions:
-- save system to allow for multiple save/load files for any amount of encounters and libraries
-- come with all default monsters in the 5th edition monsters manual (2/300)
+- come with all default monsters in the 5th edition monsters manual
+- add NPC name tags to the actions display and roll outputs
+- save system to allow for multiple save/load files
 - automated rolls for skills and saving throws
 - turn order and automation of turns
 - inventory/loot generation

-### Current Bugs:
-- NPC groups are not persistent (loading fails)
+- custom action window

 # Instructions for grader
-- You can generate multiple events related to adding StatBlocks to the Library by selecting "Create New" after navigating to the library menu from the title screen.
+- You can generate multiple events related to adding StatBlocks (Xs) to the Library (Y) by selecting "Create New" after navigating to the library menu from the title screen.
+You can also generate multiple events relating to adding NPCs (additional Xs) to the Encounter (additional Y) by selecting a statblock from the library and clicking "Add to Encounter".
 - You can locate my visual component by opening the app!
 - You can save the state of my application by selecting the save option from the title screen.
 - You can reload the state of my application by selecting the load option from the title screen.

+## Phase 4: Task 2
+- Start of EventLog:
+- Fri Dec 02 11:47:38 PST 2022:
+- Encounter constructed.
+- Fri Dec 02 11:47:38 PST 2022:
+- Library constructed.
+- Fri Dec 02 11:47:41 PST 2022:
+- Removed all encounter elements.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Orc 1 (Group: Orcs), HP: 9/9" to the encounter.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Orc 2 (Group: Orcs), HP: 4/4" to the encounter.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Orc 3 (Group: Orcs), HP: 6/6" to the encounter.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Goblin 1 (Group: Goblins), HP: 5/5" to the encounter.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Goblin 2 (Group: Goblins), HP: 3/3" to the encounter.
+- Fri Dec 02 11:47:41 PST 2022:
+- Removed all library elements.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Orc.
+CR: 1/2" to the library.
+- Fri Dec 02 11:47:41 PST 2022:
+- Added "Goblin.
+CR: 1/4" to the library.
+- Fri Dec 02 11:47:46 PST 2022:
+- Removed all encounter elements.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Orc 1 (Group: Orcs), HP: 9/9" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Orc 2 (Group: Orcs), HP: 4/4" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Orc 3 (Group: Orcs), HP: 6/6" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Goblin 1 (Group: Goblins), HP: 5/5" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Goblin 2 (Group: Goblins), HP: 3/3" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Goblin 3, HP: 4/4" to the encounter.
+- Fri Dec 02 11:47:46 PST 2022:
+- Added "Goblin 4, HP: 3/3" to the encounter.
+- Fri Dec 02 11:47:53 PST 2022:
+- Removed "Goblin 1 (Group: Goblins), HP: 5/5" from the encounter.
+- Fri Dec 02 11:47:53 PST 2022:
+- Removed "Goblin 2 (Group: Goblins), HP: 3/3" from the encounter.
+- End of EventLog.